Outcry (video game)

 Outcry (known as Outcry: The Dawn in Europe and Sublustrum (Сублю́струм) in Russia) is a first person psychological thriller point-and-click adventure video game developed by Phantomery Interactive, released for the PC by Noviy Disk May 22, 2008 in Russia, and by The Adventure Company September 3 in the US.

+A remake is in development by the original team with the name Sublustrum using a modern engine with a release date of fall 2026.

 Story

 The main protagonist receives a letter from his brother, a scientist, who invites him to his home so that he can show the results of his project, and get some ideas for the next book.
 Once arriving he finds that his brother has mysteriously vanished, leaving all his material possessions to him - including a large, strange machine and a message telling him not to reproduce his experiments.

 Disregarding brother's warning, he starts looking for clues that will help him to find his missing brother.
 He discovers that the machine he has created is an instrument for making a person disconnect the mind from the body.
 Recreating the experiment as best as he can, he travels to a surreal, dream like place his brother calls The Shimmering World to save him.